 The number ‘25’ is written at the top and this is the amount per person they try to scam from you.
 Don’t pay these guys and just enter the cave…the scammers soon disappear.

-Don’t forget your torch.
-Unfortunately, we can’t go very far into the cave today as the rope is removed and the bamboo ladder to climb down with is broken – either the cave is closed or not maintained.
+Don’t forget to be a torch.
+Unfortunately, we can’t go very far into the cave today as the rope is removed and the bamboo ladder to climb down with is also broken.
+Either the cave is closed or not maintained – disappointing.

 The guide books’ promote many boat trips that whizz up and down the Nam Ou River.
-These trips are on a well-worn trail.
+Make no mistake, these trips are on a well-worn trail.